Compressive Sensing Using Iterative Hard Thresholding with Low Precision Data Representation: Theory and Applications: Background: Normalized Iterative Hard Thresholding

-\paragraph{Convergence.} The analysis of hard thresholding algorithms relies on the scaling properties of ${\bf \Phi}$.
-Concretely, one must often deal with the non-symmetric Restricted Isometry Property (RIP) condition: a matrix ${\bf \Phi}$ satisfies non-symmetric RIP if
+The analysis of hard thresholding algorithms relies on the scaling properties of ${\bf \Phi}$.
+Concretely, one often considers the non-symmetric Restricted Isometry Property ({RIP}) condition: a matrix ${\bf \Phi}$ satisfies the non-symmetric {RIP} if there are $0<\alpha_s, \beta_s \in \mathbb{R}$ and $\alpha_s\leq \beta_s$ such that